 I added homemade whipped cream to the top before serving (which you’ll see in the recipe card below) but you can also buy whipped cream if you don’t want to make your own.

 This no-bake pumpkin pie is creamy, lightly sweet, and perfect for this season.
 I always find it handy to have small appetizer plates around for little bites and deserts, so these are a great serving option for pies.
-We have tons of delicious pies in our archives, so if pumpkin isn’t your thing I’m sure you’ll find one that is perfect for you!
+We have tons of delicious pies in our archives, and a no-bake pumpkin oatmeal cookie, so if pumpkin isn’t your thing I’m sure you’ll find one that is perfect for you!
 Enjoy! xo.
 Emma

 No-Bake Pumpkin Pie